 Who has the higher bragging rights, the Navy Blue Angels or the Air Force Thunderbirds?
 That’s a tough one.
 Both are elite squadrons that fly supersonic fighter jets flown by pilots with combat experience and are known for their impressive flight formations and maneuvers.
-Both groups travel across the country and the world to perform aerial shows and flight demonstrations.
+Both groups travel across the country and the world to perform aerial shows and flight demonstrations, like the Grand Junction Air Show for Navy Week.
 To the untrained eye it might seem as though, other than the color, the two are the same.

 There are some significant differences between the two though, one being what each squadron is flying.
 Based out of Florida, the Blue Angels are known for their classic navy blue and yellow F/A-18 Hornets and duel engine jet.
 The Air Force Thunderbirds are stationed in Colorado Springs, and sports the classic red white and blue single-engine F-16 Fighting Falcon.